nervosnetwork/rfcs/rfcs/0007-scoring-system-and-network-security/0007-scoring-system-and-network-security.md

 Peer's behaviors can be distinguished into three categories:

 1. Correct behaviors which follow the specification:
-    * For example, node downloads a new block from a peer; node success connects to a peer.
-Consider a bad peer may pretend like a good one before launch an attack, we should give the peer little positive score instead give a vast score at once to encourage peer to accumulate his credit by doing good behavior in a long time
+    * For example, a node downloads a new block from a peer; a node connects to a peer successfully.
+Considering a bad peer may pretend like a good one before launching an attack, we should give the peer a relatively low positive score instead of giving a high score at once to encourage the peer to accumulate his credit by performing good behaviors for a long time.
 2. Incorrect behaviors which may be caused by network exception:
     * For example, peer unexpected disconnect; node failed to connect to a peer; ping timeout.
 Since we can't distinguish these behaviors is intended bad behavior or caused by the network,  we should give the peer a little negative score to keep tolerant.
 3. Incorrect behaviors which violent the specification: